Sarah627/Java_miniatures/README.md

 ### Simple Application !
-![angle between two vectors](/images/Angle-Between-Two-Vectors-01.png) there is a little application "Calculate Theta value" calculates the value of the engle between any two vectors using dot product you can take a look on the application here, whereas you can find how can we use **Math Class** built-in functions are used.
+![angle between two vectors](/images/Angle-Between-Two-Vectors-01.png) there is a little application "Calculate Theta value" calculates the value of the angle between any two vectors using dot product you can take a look on the application here, whereas you can find how can we use **Math Class** built-in functions are used.
 [Calculate Theta](/Test%20Files%20Elementary/CalculateTheta.java)